 a tap to see which hole your water flows from.
 Block this hole with

-a rubber bung (Hire Shop or Builders Merchant - 4 inch or 6 inch).
-Then
+an expanding rubber bung (Hire Shop or Builders Merchant - 4 inch or

-fill up a ground floor sink or loo with water and mark the level.
-Leave
+6 inch).
+Then fill up a ground floor sink or loo with water and mark

 D. Test the surface water